wexeis/Documentation/01_General/02_Setup/03_Git/git-basics-02.md

 ## CodiTech
 At Codi we have our own organization hosted on github : [CodiTech](www.github.com/coditech)

-It contains multiple repositories.
-These are the main ones :
+It contains multiple repositories like :

-* Documentation
-> This is for Gitbook.
-All of the documentation files are hosted there.
-You will not need to **fork** this.
-* Submission Folder
+* HTML-CSS-Git-Exercise
-> This will be the main repository for your exercises and challenges.
+> This will be the main repository for your first exercise.

 * Team Projects (e.g. Prefab-Houses)
-> Certain team projects will require you to **fork** additional repositories.
+> Certain team projects will require you to **clone** or **fork** additional repositories.
 Team projects are some of them.

 What is fork ?
 [Secret](https://help.github.com/en/articles/fork-a-repo)